ericbhoward/iCopy/trunk/iCopy/README.txt

 /copy /c				Directly copy from scanner to printer, using settings provided or default settings /file /ScanToFile /f	Scan to a file.
 If file path is not provided a dialog will let you choose where to save the acquired image
-/multiplePages			Scan a multipage document.
-Also /copymultiplepages
+/copyMultiplePages		Scan a multipage document.
+Also /copymultiplepages /pdf					Scans to PDF.
+Output path can be specified with the /path parameter
 Parameters:

 /adf							Enable ADF support